Video – How to Cascade OKRs. OKRs that Work (Part 3/5)

 What is an OKR?

-As a recap, OKRs are Objectives and Key Results.
+As a recap, OKR is the acronym that stands for Objectives and Key Results, a type of strategic planning framework highly popularized by the book Measure what Matters.
 Objectives address what will be accomplished and what will be delivered to an organization.
 Key results represent how the outcome will be delivered.

 If you need an introduction to OKRs, watch our introduction video and our video on how to write OKRs.